nesfit/DI-cryptominingdetection/README.md

 In order to verify and reproduce results outlined in the paper, we publicly disclose all our materials including source-codes and datasets.
 This repository contains following folders:

-#sMaSheD
+# sMaSheD
-Folder offers database dump including all mining servers, pools, IP addresses, ports and checking history relevant for the end of May 2018 in subfolder `sql`.
+This folder offers database dump including all mining servers, pools, IP addresses, ports and checking history relevant for the end of May 2018 in subfolder `sql`.
 Moreover, it has a snapshot of the system related to article content in `src` and `zip`.

-#sMaSheD-devel
+# sMaSheD-devel
 Submodule pointing to the newest version of sMaSheD source-codes.

 ## PCAPs and CGMiner
-PCAP files related to development and testing of mining server catalogue.
+All PCAP files related mostly to a development of mining server catalogue are located in `PCAPs`.
+The folder `CGMiner` includes mining software configs and outputs employed for testing of sMaSheD results.

 ## WEKA-CSV
 CSV files containing feature vectors that are ready for Weka tool.